MechWolf/MechWolf/CS249-paper/paper.md

 ## Real-Time Implementation

-For the real time monitoring capability, we intend to create a Flask local web server to run as a separate process on the device.
+For the real time monitoring capability, we created a local Flask web server running as a separate process on the device ^[We note that this web server does not require an internet connection and that no data ever leaves the device.].
-We have already modified the MechWolf `Sensor` object (which is responsible for reading data) to immediately post an asynchronous request to this server upon the receipt of new data.
+In MechWolf, reads from `Sensor` objects (the Python representation of the physical sensor) are routed to the `Experiment` object, which is responsible for plotting the data to the user interface and asynchronously writing the data to the disk.
+We therefore created a plugin which modifies the data reading procedure of all `Sensor` objects by first asynchronously reading serial data (or simulating it for the sake of our experiment) as usual and then asynchronously posting the new data to the anomaly detection server.
+The server then performs peak-finding and computes the anomaly score via RRCF.
-The server will perform peak-finding and compute the anomaly score via RRCF.
+If an anomaly is detected, the server shuts down and raises an error, which is propagated by the `Sensor` object to the MechWolf protocol executor, which in turn safely halts the experiment by returning all hardware to its predefined base state if configured to do so by the user ^[MechWolf can also send a push notification to alert the user or ask for confirmation of the anomaly before shutting down.].

-If an anomaly is detected, it will return an error, which will be propagated by the `Sensor` object to the MechWolf protocol executor, which will in turn halt the experiment if configured to do so by the user.
+During the course of our implementation of this feature, we discovered that performing peak-finding in real time yields incorrect results if the decreasing phase of the most recent peak is incomplete.
+Specifically, the calculated prominence and width is incorrect.
+Therefore, we had restricted

 # Results